 Countertop Compost Crock

 A countertop compost caddy is a really common container for storing compostable food scraps until you take them out to the compost bin, tumbler, or whatever system you use.
-Some (though not all) countertop containers have charcoal filters under the lid.
+Some (though not all) retail countertop compost containers have charcoal filters under the lid.
 The charcoal filters help prevent smells from escaping the container and, consequently, significantly reduce the risk of your scraps attracting insects or pests.

 Compost Container or Bag in The Freezer or Fridge

 Many people simply add food scraps to a plastic bag or another container and store the food scraps in the freezer until they are ready to transfer them to the compost pile or another bin or bucket.
 This is a great option that costs virtually nothing, and you can reuse containers or plastic bags you already have on hand.
+Clamshell take-out containers, plastic salad greens containers, and Ziplog bags are common containers people use to freeze scraps between compost drop-offs.

 Food Scrap Bowl On Counter